keithfma/keithfma.github.io/_posts/2023-09-02-uncertaintext.md

 distribution, format, and update interval, and then inserts random samples into the element's `innerHTML`.

-First, download uncertaintext.js [LINK TO DISTRIBUTION NEEDED] and put it somewhere accessable to your webpage.
+First, download [uncertaintext.js][uncertaintext-release] and put it somewhere accessable to your webpage.

 Then, import the main uncertaintext function into your page and run it, like so:
 ```html